sakshi2199/hadoop_ansible_task11-1/README.md

 ## **Configuring Hadoop and starting cluster services using an ansible-playbook** ##

 #### *O.S. and the Softwares used:*  ####
-- Rhel 8 Operating Systems
+- Rhel 8 Operating System
 - jdk8 software
 - Haddoop Software - Version 1.2
 - Ansible Version 2.10